ibireme/YYWebImage/README.md

 2. Add `pod 'YYWebImage'` to your Podfile.
 3. Run `pod install` or `pod update`.
 4. Import \<YYWebImage/YYWebImage.h\>.
 5. Notice: it doesn't include WebP subspec by default, if you want to support WebP format, you may add `pod 'YYImage/WebP'` to your Podfile.
+You may call `YYImageWebPAvailable()` to check whether the WebP subspec is installed correctly.

 ### Carthage

 1. Add `github "ibireme/YYWebImage"` to your Cartfile.
 2. Run `carthage update --platform ios` and add the framework to your project.
 3. Import \<YYWebImage/YYWebImage.h\>.
 4. Notice: carthage framework doesn't include webp component, if you want to support WebP format, use CocoaPods or install manually.
+You may call `YYImageWebPAvailable()` to check whether the WebP library is installed correctly.

 ### Manually